antk99/KNN-and-Decision-Tree/README.md

 1. Load the datasets into NumPy or Pandas objects in Python.
 2. Clean the data.
 Are there any missing or malformed features?
-Are there are other data oddities that need to be dealt with?You should remove any examples with missing or malformed features and note this in your report.
+Are there are other data oddities that need to be dealt with?
+You should remove any examples with missing or malformed features and note this in your report.
     If you choose to play with Pandas dataframes, a handy line of code that might be helpful is df[df.eq(’?’).any(1)], where df is the dataframe, and ’?’ represents a missing value in the datasets.
 This is a straightforward way to